Tjalling Koopmans: Biography

 Koopmans was born in 's-Graveland, Netherlands.
 He began his university education at the Utrecht University at seventeen, specializing in mathematics.
 Three years later, in 1930, he switched to theoretical physics.
-In 1933, he met Jan Tinbergen, the winner of the 1969 Nobel Memorial Prize in Economics, and moved to Amsterdam to study mathematical economics under him.
+In 1933, he met Jan Tinbergen, the winner of the 1969 Nobel Memorial Prize in Economics and moved to Amsterdam to study mathematical economics under him.
 In addition to mathematical economics, Koopmans extended his explorations to econometrics and statistics.
-In 1936 he graduated from Leiden University with a PhD, under the direction of Hendrik Kramers.
+In 1936, he graduated from Leiden University with a PhD, under the direction of Hendrik Kramers.
 The title of the thesis was "Linear regression analysis of economic time series".
+He also worked for the Economic and Financial Organization of the League of Nations.

 Koopmans moved to the United States in 1940.
-There he worked for a while for a government body in Washington D.C., where he published on the economics of transportation focusing on optimal routing, then moved to Chicago where he joined a research body, the Cowles Commission for Research in Economics, affiliated with the University of Chicago.
-In 1946, he became a naturalized citizen of the United States and in 1948 director of the Cowles Commission.
+There, he worked for a while for a government body in Washington, D.C., where he published on the economics of transportation focusing on optimal routing, then moved to Chicago where he joined a research body, the Cowles Commission for Research in Economics, affiliated with the University of Chicago.
+In 1946, he became a naturalized citizen of the United States, and in 1948, director of the Cowles Commission.
 Also in 1948, he was elected as a Fellow of the American Statistical Association.
-In 1950 he became a corresponding member of the Royal Netherlands Academy of Arts and Sciences.
+In 1950, he became a corresponding member of the Royal Netherlands Academy of Arts and Sciences.
 Rising hostile opposition to the Cowles Commission by the department of economics at University of Chicago during the 1950s led Koopmans to convince the Cowles family to move it to Yale University in 1955 (where it was renamed the Cowles Foundation).
 He continued to publish, on the economics of optimal growth and activity analysis.

-Koopmans's early works on the Hartree–Fock theory are associated with the Koopmans' theorem, which is very well known in quantum chemistry.
+Koopmans's early works on the Hartree-Fock theory of atomic and molecular structure are associated with the Koopmans' theorem, which is very well known in quantum chemistry.

 Koopmans was awarded his Nobel memorial prize (jointly with Leonid Kantorovich) for his contributions to the field of resource allocation, specifically the theory of optimal use of resources.
 The work for which the prize was awarded focused on activity analysis, the study of interactions between the inputs and outputs of production, and their relationship to economic efficiency and prices.
 Finally, the importance of the article by Koopmans (1942) deriving the distribution of the serial correlation coefficient was recognized by John von Neumann, and it later influenced the optimal tests for a unit root by John Denis Sargan and Alok Bhargava (Sargan and Bhargava, 1983).